Bart Adaptive Sports Center welcomes 18 veterans and their families to Bromley Mountain for Wounded Military Heroes Weekend

-PERU — The sunny and relatively warm weather this Saturday wasn’t the only reason it was a special weekend at Bromley Mountain Ski Resort.
+PERU — The sunny and relatively warm weather last Saturday wasn’t the only reason it was a special weekend at Bromley Mountain Ski Resort.

 For the 17th year, U.S. military veterans made their way from all across the Northeast to be part of a weekend honoring their bravery and sacrifice.